xzos/PyZDDE/README.rst

 Dependencies
 ''''''''''''

+The core PyZDDE library only depends on the standard Python Library.

 1. Python 2.7 / Python 3.3 and above; 32/64 bit version
 2. Matplotlib (optional, used in some of the example programs)